sybrew/the-seo-framework/readme.txt

 * **Added:**
 	* You can now set a custom Site Title at "SEO Settings > Title Settings > Additions."
 		* This new option only affects titles outputted by The SEO Framework.
+	* You can now manage post type archives at "SEO Settings > Post Type Archive Settings".
+		* You can set all metadata for these as you can with terms:
+			1. Meta Title (and removal of blog name);
+			1. Meta Description;
+			1. Open Graph Title/Description;
+			1. Twitter Title/Description;
+			1. Twitter Title/Description;
+			1. Social image URL (or file upload);
+			1. Canonical URL.
+			1. Qubit robots settings: indexing, link following, and archiving.
+			1. Redirect URL.
 * **Changed:**
 	* The styled optimized sitemap now has its content centered, and is fully responsive.
 	* TSF no longer outputs metatags on Ultimate Memmber's user-pages.
 Now, it lets that plugin take over fully.